 Patient Perspective • Abby Lampley

-Abby Lampley, patient stakeholder, discusses motor and orthopedic challenges after hemispherectomy surgery.
+Abby Lampley, an adult patient stakeholder, discusses motor and orthopedic challenges after childhood hemispherectomy surgery.

 Motor and Orthopedic Outcomes • Dr. Raymund Woo